When you’ve decided to create a portfolio with Syfe, you may notice that there are quite a few options!

 The Global ARI portfolio invests in equities, bonds and commodities

-In the case of the Global ARI portfolio, your funds will be invested into 3 different asset classes:
+In the case of the Global ARI portfolio, your funds will be invested in 3 different asset classes:

 Here are the 19 ETFs that Syfe invests in your funds with the Global ARI portfolio: